 This enables the smart farm to improve its operational performance by analyzing the data collected and acting upon it in ways that increase productivity or streamline operations.

 Today, countless farms around the world are beginning to implement IoT-enabled technologies and seeing the benefits.
+With 5G speeds and bandwidth, more applications are set to emerge taking the IoT in agriculture to new heights.
 From helping with the irrigation of blueberries in Chile, to the helping to fight crop diseases in India, the sheer number of potential applications of IoT technologies in agriculture almost appears limitless.
 There are, however, a few hurdles still left in the way before globalized adoption becomes a reality.

 Cost is at the forefront of every farmer’s mind and, given the poor state of the industry in some of the world’s less affluent nations, it could take a while before the newer technologies become affordable for them.